shamblett/cbor/README.md

 # cbor

-A CBOR implementation for Dart
+A CBOR library for Dart developers.